microsoft/vscode-docs/blogs/2018/11/26/event-stream.md

 We are in the process of notifying the authors of those extensions.
 Once the authors have updated their extensions and we have received their notification, we will verify the update.
 You will then be able to reinstall the extension from the marketplace.

 A note to extension authors: When you generated an extension with the `yeoman` code generator you may have installed the malicious code as part of the dev dependencies.
-Delete your `node_modules` folder, clear you npm cache and rerun `npm install`.
+Delete your `node_modules` folder, clean you npm cache with `npm cache clean --force` and rerun `npm install`.

 We'll keep you posted.

 [Kai Maetzel (Microsoft)](https://twitter.com/kaimaetzel)